 Feast of Corpus Christi

-The first reading is from the Book of Deuteronomy, one of the first five books of the Old Testament.
-Deuteronomy recalls the passage of the Hebrews from Egyptian slavery to the Promised Land.
-Moses is the central figure in this book, in the Pentateuch, and in the list of ancient Hebrew prophets.
-He is the principal figure in this weekend’s reading.
+As its first reading, the Church presents a reading from the Book of Deuteronomy.
+One of the five books of the Torah, and heavy with references to the Exodus, Deuteronomy recalls the passage of the Hebrews from Egyptian slavery to the Promised Land.

-St. John’s Gospel is the source of the last reading, and it is powerful and eloquent.
-Jesus states, “I am the living bread come down from heaven.
+St. John’s Gospel furnishes the last reading.
+It is among the most profound, and loveliest, passages in the entire Scripture.
+In this reading, Jesus declares, “I am the living bread come down from heaven.
 If anyone eats this bread, he shall live forever; the bread I shall give is my flesh, for the life of the world.”

 The best news.
 Delivered to your inbox.